 The longer story: After graduating with a degree in architecture from Tulane University in 2004, I started the blog Life Without Buildings and spent the next five years designing buildings by day and blogging about them by night.
 When I realized that I enjoyed writing about architecture more than I enjoyed practicing architecture, I decided to pursue it more seriously.

 In 2011 I graduated from the M.E.D. research program at the Yale University School of Architecture, where I learned the importance of history and thorough research, the value of experimentation, and the proper way to make a martini.
 My thesis explored the history of glass and its uses in architecture, from stained-glass windows to the touchscreens in your pocket.
 You’d be surprised how much Chartres cathedral has in common with your iPhone.

-From 2011-2015 I wrote about the history and design of everyday objects for Smithsonian while also researching and writing my first book, Pedagogy and Place (Yale Press, 2016).
+From 2011-2015 I wrote about the history and design of everyday objects for Smithsonian while also researching and writing Pedagogy and Place, co-authored with Robert A.M.
+Stern.
 I’ve also contributed to The Journal of Architecture Education, Dwell, Curbed, and many other websites and publications.
 I’ve lectured and served on juries at several schools, and I can occasionally be heard on public radio discussing everything from the origin of the outhouse to Michelangelo’s David (You probably wouldn’t be surprised how little those two things have in common).

 If you’re looking for a writer with a penchant for Piranesi and pop-culture, please do get in touch.
 You can find me wandering through Brooklyn or Philadelphia, dreaming of Gotham City and missing New Orleans.
 Or just email me at email@example.com